Nub theory - have you heard of it? It can help you find out if your baby is a boy or girl from just 12 weeks.

 Going for your scan soon?
 You’ll have to hope for co-operation from your baby as some professionals say the accuracy actually all depends on the angle of the baby.
 If you can get a picture of them laying down on their side, that should provide you with a good view of the nub.

 If you had success using the nub theory then we’d love to know!
-Leave us a comment below or send us a message on our social media pages!
+Send us a message on Facebook, Instgram or Twitter!